From Natsume Sōseki to Murakami Haruki: Discovering Japanese Literature in English

 2. Prepare for comprehension questions that will be sent to you at least 5 days before the class

-The Oxford Book of Japanese Short Stories Edited by Theodore W. Goosen (Oxford)
+The Penguin Book of Japanese Short Stories edited by Jay Rubin

 *Pleases make sure to purchase this book online by the first day of the course.